ProtonVPN/win-app/README.md

 #### Proton VPN Service

-The Windows service "ProtonVPN Service" is installed into "C:\Program Files (x86)\Proton Technologies\ProtonVPN" directory by default.
+The Windows service "ProtonVPN Service" is installed into "C:\Program Files\Proton AG\Proton VPN" directory by default.
 Service executable is "ProtonVPNService.exe".
 The service is started and stopped by the Proton VPN GUI app.